Travel Tips for Iceland

 • Iceland knows how to do the holidays

-Weather and Temperatures in Iceland in December
+Weather and Daylight in Iceland in December

 Renting a Car in Iceland in December

+The top reason, though, is freedom.
 Renting a car allows you to go where you want, when you want, without being forced to follow the itinerary of a tour provider, or hiring an expensive service to ferry you around.
 Don’t even think that you’ll rely on public transportation; there’s not a whole lot of that in Iceland.

 Beyond the freedom, though, renting a car and self-driving around Iceland also allows you to more fully explore the country.
-You get to take in the scenery, stop off at areas that catch your interest, and all without being rushed.
+You get to take in the scenery, and stop at areas that catch your interest, and all without being rushed.

-The only thing to keep in mind?
-In order to rent some of the best rental cars in Iceland in December, you’ll want to book your rental car as soon as possible.
 While rental cars are typically pretty available toward the beginning of December, they become less so, the closer we get to the holidays.
 For your top choice in vehicle, and the best prices, book your rental car as soon as you know you’re travelling to Iceland.

 Car in winter in Iceland